Chemistry and Chemical Physics

 1) A strong grade record in concentration courses.
 This means a grade point average for the concentration that is higher than 3.25.

 2) Two semesters of Independent Study (CHEM 0970, CHEM 0980 or equivalent.
-Guidelines and requirements associated with Independent Study are in the Undergraduate Concentration Handbook which can be found at the department website.
+Guidelines and requirements associated with Independent Study are in the Undergraduate Concentration Handbook.

 3) A Thesis in a form approved by the research advisor, and recommended by the research advisor.
 Additional information about thesis guidelines will be provided by the Concentration Advisor in the first half of the fall semester.